 Monte Gordo - Algarve - Portugal

 Welcome to Monte Gordo Uncovered!
-Your guide to holidays in Monte Gordo in eastern Algarve, southern Portugal.
+Your guide to holidays in Monte Gordo in eastern Algarve, Portugal.
 For tourist information about Monte Gordo, its beaches, accommodation, restaurants, bars, shops, things to do and in fact, all things Monte Gordo Uncovered!

 Monte Gordo is a large town, spaciously laid out with wide streets.
 The high-rise hotels and apartment blocks are a characteristic feature of the Monte Gordo landscape, but as you’ll see, they don’t detract from the overall feel of the town because the town is so big and so well laid out.